OctopusDeploy/docs/docs/deployment-examples/certificates/tomcat-certificate-import.md

 ---
-title: Import Certificates into Tomcat
+title: Import certificates into Tomcat
 description: Configure Tomcat with a certificate managed by Octopus.
 position: 40
 ---